pragavigithub/Emerald_Barcode_20251029_dev/replit.md

 ## User Preferences
 *   Keep MySQL migration files updated when database schema changes occur

+## Recent Changes (2025-10-31)
+*   **Fixed Inventory Counting UI Issue**: Resolved issue where SAP Inventory Counting documents (counted and posted) were not displaying in the UI.
+Added dashboard statistics card, recent activities section, and comprehensive history page (`/inventory_counting_history`) to view all counted documents with filtering capabilities.

 ## System Architecture
 The system is built on a Flask web application backend, utilizing Jinja2 for server-side rendering.
 A core architectural decision is the deep integration with the SAP B1 Service Layer API for all critical warehouse operations, ensuring data consistency and real-time updates.
 PostgreSQL is the primary database target for cloud deployments, with SQLite serving as a fallback.
 User authentication uses Flask-Login with robust role-based access control.
 The application is designed for production deployment using Gunicorn with autoscale capabilities.